Alexander Armstrong: Television presenting

 On 1 September 2006, Armstrong was chairman of the short-lived Channel 4 panel show Best of the Worst which featured team captains David Mitchell and Johnny Vaughan.
 Armstrong presented the short-lived ITV1 quiz series Don't Call Me Stupid, in which mismatched celebrities taught each other a subject they are passionate about before facing a studio quiz on their new topic.
-He has been a frequent guest host on the BBC's satirical Have I Got News for You, having appeared 32 times; he has, to date, made the most appearances of any guest, whether as host or panelist.
+He has been a frequent guest host on the BBC's satirical Have I Got News for You, having appeared 32 times; he has, to date, made the most appearances of any guest, whether as host or panellist.
 In 2008, he was the presenter and narrator for When Were We Funniest? and was the only person to feature in all 12 episodes.
 Armstrong in The Independent was reported to not want to be "pigeonholed" as a presenter, preferring to focus on acting and comedy.

-Armstrong has been the presenter of the BBC One game show Pointless with former university friend Richard Osman since it began in 2009.
+Armstrong has been the presenter of the BBC One game show Pointless, initially with former Cambridge University friend Richard Osman, since it began in 2009.
 He also presented a documentary, Alexander Armstrong's Very British Holiday, for the BBC on 8 November 2009 about the history of the "great British summer holiday" and his attempts to explore its modern version.
 On 30 May 2011, Armstrong hosted the pilot for a new panel show, Alexander Armstrong's Big Ask for Dave with Dave Lamb, Katy Brand, Griff Rhys Jones and Robert Webb.
 After a positive response to the pilot, Dave commissioned the first series, which first aired on 6 February 2012.
 In July 2011, Armstrong became a co-presenter on BBC One's The Great British Weather.
 In August 2011, he began presenting Epic Win on BBC One.